jannis-kiriasis/advisor-finder/README.md

 Tested with [Contrast checker](https://webaim.org/resources/contrastchecker/).

+The Lighthouse reports also shows no accessibility issues (100%).
+More on Lighthouse below.

 ### Typography

 The typography was chosen for my liking, again I've used it in previous projects PP2.
 Open Sans is a very popular font if not the most popular.